 Education Tax Credit

-For 2012, there are two education tax credits available, the Lifetime Learning Credit and the American Opportunity Credit.
+There are two education tax credits available, the Lifetime Learning Credit and the American Opportunity Tax Credit.
 Please refer to IRS Publication 970 for details.
 The credits are based on education expenses paid for you, your spouse, or your dependents.
 During any particular year you can only claim one of the credits for each student.

-To apply for a possible credit, taxpayers must report the amount of qualified tuition and fees charged as well as the amount of certain scholarships and grants used to pay tuition and fees in the tax year.
+To apply for a possible credit, taxpayers must report the amount of payments made during the calendar year for qualified tuition and fees charged as well as the amount of certain scholarships and grants used to pay tuition and fees in the tax year.
 Schools are required to send this information to taxpayers who have reportable transactions by January 31 in the form of a 1098T Tuition Statement.
-Taxpayers use this information, along with their own records for tuition and fees paid when they fill out IRS form 8863 to claim the tax credit.
+Taxpayers use this information, along with their own records for qualified tuition and related expenses paid when they fill out IRS form 8863 to claim the tax credit.
+For a payment to be reportable, it must relate to qualified tuition and related expenses billed during the same calendar year.

 A taxpayer should consult a tax professional for further information regarding educational tax credits and deductions.
 Links to several websites providing additional information are listed below.